 The opposite of an iterative process is a non-iterative – traditionally known as a Waterfall process.
 In a Waterfall process, the development process is linear and proceeds sequentially from one stage to the next.
 There is no feedback loop, which means that once a decision is made, it cannot be changed.
 Waterfall processes are typically used for projects with well-defined requirements.

 One of the main advantages of Waterfall processes is that they are relatively simple and easy to understand.
-They are also easy to document and track since each stage of the process has a clearly defined start and end point.
+They are also easy to document and track since each stage has a clearly defined start and end point.

 However, Waterfall processes also have several disadvantages.
-One of the most significant drawbacks is that they do not allow for changes in requirements.
-Once the development process has started, any modifications to the conditions will require a complete restart of the process.
+One of the most significant drawbacks is that they need to allow for changes in requirements.
+Once the development process has started, any modifications to the conditions will require a complete restart.
 This can be both costly and time-consuming.

 Another disadvantage of waterfall processes is that they can be inflexible.
 Since each stage of the process depends on completing the previous step, it can be challenging to make changes or adapt to new circumstances.
 This can lead to delays and frustration for both developers and clients.